byu-oit/fully-typed/README.md

 ## Array

 An array type will require the input to be an array.

+Type Aliases: `'array'`, `Array`

 In addition to the [shared configuration options](#shared-configuration-options) it also has these options:

+- *maxItems* - (Number) The maximum number of items that the array can contain.
+Defaults to `undefined`.

 - *minItems* - (Number) The minimum number of items that the array must contain.

-- *maxItems* - (Number) The maximum number of items that the array can contain.
+Defaults to `0`.

 - *schema* - (Object) A configuration schema to apply to each item in the array.
 For example, you can specify that the array must be an array of numbers.